SwindleA/SemesterProject/README.md

 # HebrewScript

 # Project Outline
 Semester Project for CSCI 3200, Programming Languages.
-Creating a new programming language, parsing it, translate it to python and compile/execute.
+Create a new programming language, parse it, translate it to python and compile/execute.

 # About the language

 HebrewScript is an odd combination of Python and Java.
 Instead of the Roman alphabet this language uses the Hebrew alphabet.

 ## Writing in HebrewScript
 The language is read right to left, top to bottom.
-Typing the language follows all of the conventions of typing in Hebrew.
+Typing the language follows all the conventions of typing in Hebrew.
 The symbols like, brackets, parenthesis, etc... are typed using the reverse.
 For example, the open parenthesis is typed using the closed parenthesis button.
-It is best to familirize yourself with how Hebrew is tpyed before attempting to write programs.
+It is best to familiarize yourself with how Hebrew is typed before attempting to write programs.
 There are many instances that the line you are typing appears incorrect until you are finished typing the line.

 ## Code structure
 The best way to understand the language is to look at the translations outlined in the [Translations](#translations) section.
-Statement lines such as if, do, and user defined functions end with a colon(':'). <br>
+Statement lines such as if, do, and user defined functions end with a colon (':'). <br>
 <br>

 block is the code executed within a function.
 ### Functions are structure as such:

-(paramter) function_type: <br> <br>
+(parameter) function_type: <br> <br>
 block <br> <br>
 end

 <br>

-### While statements are in a do-while foramt:
+### While statements are in a do-while format:
 <br>

 do: <br>